chapter 10

 "Till then he can cook for his women and children."

 And as it always was in the Toscana, it was too soon again that Jesus and I had to return to Rome.
-The roaring beast.
+The belly of the ruling class beast.
+The beast that ruled over all other beasts with a load roar and large military power.

 With Francis on my breast, our golden son, I was forced to slow down and act less.
-Borus made Jesus drop many of his classes so that he could spend more time being a father to his child and a man to his woman.
+Borus made Jesus drop a couple of his classes so that he could spend more time being a father to his child and a man to his woman.
+And focus his remaining energy on the New Church of Rome.

 "A mind virus, Helene, can be a terrible thing.
 Or.
 It can be a beautiful thing.
 And all I have to do is see you and I know that no one has a better chance than Jesus to save the world of the animals."